 What To Do When You Can’t Sleep?

-Many types or cases of insomnia can be treated by making changes on your own.
+Many types of cases of insomnia can be treated by making changes on your own.
 You will surely have better sleep patterns if you could also practice good sleep hygiene.

-Sleep hygiene involve basic habits that will enable you to form a healthy sleep pattern.
+Sleep hygiene involves basic habits that will enable you to form a healthy sleep pattern.
 You may also do things to make your bedroom and your bed itself more comfortable.

 Doctors may suggest several ways that could help improve your sleep.
 One popular method is to use relaxation exercises before going to bed.
-There are certain activities that could also take your mind off of sleep, which is very helpful in you trying to be relaxed during bedtime.
+Certain activities could also take your mind off of sleep, which is very helpful in you trying to be relaxed during bedtime.

 How To Go To Sleep Fast

-If you have been having troubles getting the right amount and quality of sleep that you know you need, there are many ways you can actually improve the way you sleep.
+If you have been having trouble getting the right amount and quality of sleep that you know you need, there are many ways you can improve the way you sleep.

 Of course, there are those sleeping medications you can take according to your physician’s advice, or you could also make some important changes to your lifestyle to improve the quality of your sleep.

-Not many of us are aware that the condition of our bedrooms plays a very important role in the way we sleep.
+Not many of us are aware that the condition of our bedrooms plays a critical role in the way we sleep.